EricaLinaG/Emacsn/README.md

 If you have ever ruined your emacs setup and had to go back, or fix it in less than ideal circumstances, then this could also be your solution to accidental emacs startup breakage.
+It also installs your emacs for you.

 ## emacsn
 This is a shell script Emacs wrapper, __emacsn__ to make life a little easier.
 Because I'm lazy and I forget.
-It has accumulated features over the years, but remains a nice wrapper for the emacs and emacsclient command lines.
+It has accumulated features over the years, and gives me control over my emacs cli.

 ## The Default Configuration